 The Reverso’s signature rectangular shape and rotating function were developed for a special purpose.

-British officers enjoying polo © Jaeger-Lecoultre
+British officers enjoying polo © Jaeger-LeCoultre

-1930s Reverso © Jaeger-Lecoultre
+1930s Reverso © Jaeger-LeCoultre

 The timing of the Reverso’s launch was excellent.
-The 1930s marked a turning point for the evolution of pragmatic fashion trends.
+The 1930s marked a turning point in the evolution of practical fashion trends.
 As comfortable clothing like polo shirts and knickerbockers became popular, Wristwatches also began to be influenced.
-The visionary de Trey purchased the patent and even registered the name “Reverso” as a trademark, Making it a hit with LeCoultre.
-Now, Ninety years later, The Reverso remains a symbol of Jaeger-LeCoultre, Maintaining its Art Deco motif and rotating case with little change.
+The forward-thinking de Trey purchased the patent and registered the name “Reverso, ” making it a hit together with LeCoultre.
+Now, 90 years later, The Reverso remains a symbol of Jaeger-LeCoultre, Maintaining its Art Deco motif and rotating case with little change.

-Reverso Classic © Jaeger-Lecoultre
+Reverso Classic © Jaeger-LeCoultre

 Reverso Classic Monoface Q2518140